PieLabs/pie-docs/developing/controller.md

 It receives three objects as its arguments: **config**, **session**, and **env**

-#### config
+#### Object: config

 This is the definition of the question/configuration for the question as provided by the author using the PIE to create an interaction or question.

-It is up to the PIE developer to determine what the model of this object should be, depeding on the needs of the particular interaction type.
+It is up to the PIE developer to define what the structure of this object should be based on the needs of the interaction type.

-For examples, see Example PIEs in the [Tools](tools.md) section.

-#### session
+#### Object: session

 This is the state of a users' response/interaction with the PIE.
-It

-TODO: discuss fixed props for  `lang`
+The PIE developer defines the structure of this object and uses it to store user responses or other data about the uers's interaction.